ErikBustos/Tower-of-Hanoi-in-C-and-MIPS-assembly-/README.md

-# Tower-of-Hanoi-in-C-and-MIPS-assembly-
+# TowerofHanoi
 Implementation of the Tower of Hanoi problem in C and in MIPS assembly using recursion.